charlespeters/ARWHD/_posts/2014-09-22-the-other-parts-of-sass.md

 ---
 layout: post
-title: The Other Parts of SASS
+title: The Other Parts of Sass
 date: 2014-09-22
 ---

-If you write SASS there's a chance you're only seeing the tip of the iceberg.
-Most times when I write SASS everyday, I use [imports](http://sass-lang.com/guide#topic-5), [nesting](http://sass-lang.com/guide#topic-3) and [variables](http://sass-lang.com/guide#topic-2) then less often mixins and extends.
-All makes authoring stylesheets incredibly easier, but that's not all of what SASS can do, hell that's not even close.
+If you write Sass there's a chance you're only seeing the tip of the iceberg.
+Most times when I write Sass everyday, I use [imports](http://sass-lang.com/guide#topic-5), [nesting](http://sass-lang.com/guide#topic-3) and [variables](http://sass-lang.com/guide#topic-2) then less often mixins and extends.
+All makes authoring stylesheets incredibly easier, but that's not all of what Sass can do, hell that's not even close.

 ### Basic Operators

-You can make your SASS files do some basic math for you.
+You can make your Sass files do some basic math for you.

 <pre><code class="language-scss">$baseFontSize: 100%;
 .main--content {